chuckcscccl/rustlr/README.md

 <p>

-**Versions 0.3.4 and 0.3.5** introduces the experimental -lrsd option for LR parsing with *selective delays*.
-AST generation abilities improved.
-See the appendix and chapter 4 of the tutorial, respectively.
+**Version 0.3.6** adds the ability to generate a rudimentary parser for the F\# language (Microsoft's version of ocaml).
+The system is called "Fussless" and the F\# end of the code is found at [github.com/chuckcscccl/Fussless](https://github.com/chuckcscccl/Fussless).

 ### Major Features and the Versions that Introduced Them

+#### Version 0.3.5:

+The -lrsd option for *selective Marcus-Leermakers* grammars added as an experimental feature.
+See the [Appendix](https://cs.hofstra.edu/~cscccl/rustlr_project/appendix.html) of the tutorial.

-#### Version 0.3.0: Experimental feature: markers that allow delayed-reduction
+#### Version 0.3.0:

+Experimental feature: markers that allow delayed-reduction grammar transformations.
-grammar transformations.
 Improved ability to generate reasonable abstract syntax.